ThomasBrazier/EasyMareyMap/README.md

 ### mareyMap objects

-A `mareyMap` object only contains one genetic map (i.e. one chromosome), but can contain multiple physical maps (e.g. different genomes, different distances absolute/relative).
+A `mareyMap` object must contain only one genetic map (i.e. one chromosome), but the input data can contain multiple chromosome (hence chromosome name must be specified).